Colossians

 Colossians 1:10

-And we pray this in order that you may live a life worthy of the Lord and may please him in every way: bearing fruit in every good work, growing in the knowledge of God,
+so that you may live lives worthy of the Lord and entirely pleasing to him, being fruitful in every good work and multiplying in the full knowledge of God.

 Paul shows us the reasons that he prayed for the believers to have wisdom concerning God's will and it comes down to pleasing God.
 You please someone by knowing what they want and giving it to them and Paul is simply praying that they understand what God wants from them.
 Once the believers know that, then their lives can please God and demonstrate His power and glory to others (bear fruit).
 Listening to God and following His plan will help us to grow in our knowledge of Him.
 It is not this knowledge that saves us (the Gnostics believed that knowledge saved) as we are already saved.